jiayihoffman/jiayihoffman.github.io/_posts/2025-02-08-SecurityCamera-RPLidar.md

 Now, let's rebuild the Docker image using the updated Dockerfile:<br>`docker build -t my_ros2_image .`

-# Create my_ros2 Docker Container
+### Create my_ros2 Docker Container

-To let a Docker container use a device connected to the host machine, we need to specify which device port required by the container.
-In the case of RPLidar, we must specify the ttyUSB port when start the container.
+To let a Docker container use a device connected to the host machine, we need to specify which device port the container requires.
+In the case of RPLidar, we must specify the ttyUSB port when starting the container.

 A straightforward approach is to use the `docker run --device` option, as follows: `docker run -it --network=host --ipc=host --device=/dev/ttyUSB0 my_ros2_image`.
 However, over time, I found this is not the most convenient way, as the USB port can change after reconnecting the RPLidar's USB cable.
-Therefore, a better method is to map to all devices and then use device group rules to restrict it to only USB serial converters, which belong to device group 188, as mentioned in the previous section.
+Therefore, a better method is to map to all devices and then use device group rules to restrict it to only USB serial converters belonging to device group 188, as mentioned in the previous section.
 ```
 docker run -it --network=host --ipc=host -v /dev:/dev \
     --device-cgroup-rule='c 188:* rmw' \